 These Venison Enchiladas are one of our favorite ways to enjoy venison!
-The venison is slow cooked and then shredded, the same you would with pork!
+The venison is slow cooked so it is tender and juicy every time!

 The beauty of the venison over the pork is that the venison has a small fraction of the fat that the pork carnitas end up with.
 Despite that, the venison ends up moist and delicious!

 This is another great way to use up all of the tougher cuts of venison!
 Front or back legs cuts work perfectly when cooked in the slow cooker!

 - First thing to do once the venison is done is to make the Enchilada Sauce!
 This Enchilada Sauce is traditional and pepper based.
 Easy and delicious!

 - Next soften the tortillas in a bit of oil and drain on paper toweling.

 - Dip the tortillas in the enchilada sauce

 - Fill the enchilada with the pulled venison.